 Further detail, pertaining to bring sites, are available from each council including information outlined in their website.

 This contract covers the treatment of organic waste collected by the councils.
-The organic material consists of food waste and green horticultural garden waste collected at the kerbside in the containers provided by the council for that purpose as well as green horticultural garden waste collected separately from council Household Waste Recycling Centres (HWRCs).
+The organic material consists of food waste and green horticultural garden waste collected at the kerbside in the containers provided by the council for that purpose as well as green horticultural garden waste collected separately from councils’ Household Recycling Centres (HRCs).

 The output material is high quality BSI PAS 100 organic compost.

-Further detail, pertaining to HWRCs, are available from each council including information outlined in their website.
+Further detail, pertaining to HRCs, are available from each council including information outlined in their website.

 arc21 also has contracts with a number of specialist professional advisers including legal, health and safety, technical, financial and public relations.